philipp-schwarz/draw16/README.md

 Use Firefox for development.
 Or Chrome with the parameter --allow-file-access-from-files.
 Or use a webserver.
 Maybe... just use Firefox.

 To get started quickly select a demo and edit it to your needs.
-Playing with functions and parameters might me easier than to read the whole documentation.
+Playing with functions and parameters might be easier than to read the whole documentation.

 ### The main structure explained